devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ## SNAPSHOT vs RELEASE
-* If you find the a artifacts with the Snapshot , that means it is still in development.
+* If you find an artifact with the Snapshot , that means it is still in development.
-* If you find your artifact with the release , that means it is ready for the deploymnet and sent it to production.
+* If you find an artifact with the release , that means it is ready for the deploymnet and sent it to production.
 ```
 EX: Game-of-life.war-sanapshot-1.0
 EX: Game-of-life.war-Release-1.0